dotkay/android/GetThingsDone/README.md

 - Added SQLite database for persistence.
 - Still having problems losing updates when the app is restarted.
 Although added items are persistent.
 Have to debug more.

+Version 2.1
+- Bug fix in database update() function
+- Added ability to debug the android emulator app transactions with DB using Stetho

 ## License

     Copyright [2017] [Kalyan]